tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 }
 ```

 Of course we can't stop here.
-If we did, we wouldn't be much better than something like JSON.
-Yea, this lets us package an object up and decode an object, but it lacks the ability to do many important things like:
+If we did, we wouldn't be much better than something like JSON or Thrift.
+Yea, this lets us package an object and ship it over the wire, but it lacks the ability to do many important things like:
-1. Provide clients with a copy of the schema
-2. Request and load arbitrary objects
+1. Request and load arbitrary objects
-3. Traverse edges between obejcts
+2. Traverse edges between obejcts
-4. Run actions to update objects
+3. Run actions to update objects
-5. Extend or enrich object definitions of other products without modifying those products
+4. Extend or enrich object definitions of other products without modifying those products
-6. Understand the semantic meaning of types
+5. Understand the semantic meaning of types
+6. Provide clients with a copy of the schema

+# The Protocol

+We had to move beyond just providing a pure schema and also provide a protocol.
+The protocol would define:
+1. How to obtain a copy of the current schema
+2. How to load an object from an ID
+3. How to search for objects of a given type
+4. How to traverse a X edges from M objects to N anothers
+5. What operations can be applied to edge traversals from (3)
+6. How to perform actions...

 What new protocol definitions did IObjs bring?